 Note: If you have a non-Dusty Strings harp, we do not recommend ordering cams from us.
 We have historically used a different length of handle than most other harp makers, so it is unlikely that ours will match the rest of the levers on your harp.

-The number with a circle around it denotes the size of the cam.
-It is very important to get the correct size, or the string will not sound good with the lever engaged.
-If the number is too small to see, you can find lever sizing information on the string charts on our harp strings page.
+To determine the correct size, look for the number with a circle around it that is stamped on the side of the lever cam (see example photos below).
+If that is too small to see, you can find lever sizing information on the string charts that are accessible from our harp strings page.

-The color choices are just like your strings.
-C levers have a red dot, F levers have a blue dot, and the rest are clear (no color).
+The color choices correspond to the colors of the strings: C levers have red paint, F levers have blue paint, and the rest are clear (no color).